jonjay80/skillstorm-codebuild-ECS/README.md

 41) In the AWS management console, choose IAM -> Roles.
 42) In the search box, type the name of the role you created in Step 39.
 43) Click on the role and under the **Permissions** tab, click **Add Permissions -> Attach Policies**.
-44) In the **Search Box** type *AmazonElasticContainerRegistryPublicFullAccess* and check the box next to it.
+44) In the **Search Box** type *'AmazonElasticContainerRegistryPublicFullAccess'* and check the box next to it.
-45) Clear the filters for the search box and then type in *CloudWatchLogsFullAccess* and check the box next to it.
+45) Clear the filters for the search box and then type in *'CloudWatchLogsFullAccess'* and check the box next to it.
 46) Click **Attach Policies**
 -----------------------------------------------------------------------------------------------------------------------------------------
 47) In the AWS management console, choose **Elastic Container Registry -> Repositories -> Create Repository.**